Willtl/PartyGreeter/README.md

 # WoW Party Greeter Addon

-This repository contains the code for a World of Warcraft addon that automatically greets new members when they join your party.
+A World of Warcraft addon for automatically greeting new party members with customizable messages, delays, and other settings.

 ## Features